-For the fifth consecutive year, the Berkeley Lab community joined together for a Winter Food Bank Challenge to support the Alameda County Community Food Bank and the Food Bank of Contra Costa and Solano.
+For the sixth consecutive year, Berkeley Lab will host the Winter Food Bank Challenge, which supports the Alameda County Community Food Bank (ACCFB) and the Food Bank of Contra Costa and Solano (FBCCS).
+The Winter Food Bank Challenge is a way for the Lab to come together and support our larger community.

 If you've made a donation to a food bank outside of Alameda or Contra Costa County, we'd love to hear about it!
-Please send an email to challenge@lbl.gov with the name of the food bank and the donated amount, and we'll add it to your team's total.
+Please send an email to challenge@lbl.gov with the name of the food bank and the donated amount, and we'll add it to the Lab's total.

 Sign up to volunteer as an individual by visiting the links below: